-This small building is one we should be proud to have in Cork.
+This small building is one we should be proud to have in Ireland.
 It is on the Record of Protected Structures held by Cork City Council.
 Not only were the instruments designed and made by the Irish man Howard Grubb, the building was designed by him too.
-The equatorial telescope here won the Gold Medal at the Paris Exhibition - a huge achievement for anyone at the time.
-Grubb also introduced other innovations in the other instruments.

-This perfectly formed tiny gem is part of history of astronomy.
+The equatorial telescope here won the Gold Medal at the Paris International Exhibition - a huge achievement for anyone at the time.
+Grubb also introduced other innovations in the other instruments at the observatory.
+This perfectly formed tiny gem is part of heritage of astronomy and Irish science.